ephread/inkgd/docs/source/advanced/differences_between_api.rst

 *inkgd*'s runtime node
 **********************

 Since GDScript doesn't support static properties, any static property was moved into a singleton node called *__InkRuntime* which needs to be added to the root object current tree before starting the story.

 This singleton node is added to the AutoLoad list of your project automatically when the plugin is activated (bear in mind that deactivating the plugin will also remove the node from the list).
+If you don't want to use the plugin, the runtime node can also be added manually, see :ref:`here <autoload-singletons>` for more information.

-However, you may want to manage the singleton yourself in the code.
+Alternatively, you may want to manage the singleton manually.
 Import ``res://addons/inkgd/runtime/static/ink_runtime.gd`` in your script, then call the appropriate methods in ``_ready()`` and ``_exit_tree()``

 .. code-block:: gdscript